computing-in-the-liberal-arts/SIGCSE2020-PreSymposium-Event/docs/curricula/swarthmore/index.md

 but who are also patient, responsible, enthusiastic, and helpful to students with all backgrounds and abilities.
 We additionally, select a diverse set of student ninjas because of their importance as mentors.
 We have seen a dramatic improvement in representation in our courses and our major.
-Currently, we meet the college-wide demographics for URM and women in our intro course, and close in our second two courses.
-And approximately 40% of our majors are women (the class of 2020 is 42%).
+Currently, we meet the college-wide demographics for URM and women in our intro course, and are close in our second two courses.
+Additionally, approximately 40% of our majors are women (the class of 2020 is 42%).
 Details about our Ninja program are in our [SIGCSE 2014 paper](https://dl.acm.org/doi/10.1145/2538862.2538923)

 3. **Introduce parallel computing in our introductory course sequence**, and expanded coverage in upper-level courses.